Buchenwald concentration camp: Literature

 Slave laborers at Buchenwald after liberation in 1945.
 Elie Wiesel is seen in the second row, seventh from left.

 Survivors who have written about their camp experiences include Jorge Semprún, who in Quel beau dimanche! describes conversations involving Goethe and Léon Blum, and Ernst Wiechert, whose Der Totenwald was written in 1939 but not published until 1945, and which likewise involved Goethe.
 Scholars have investigated how camp inmates used art to help deal with their circumstances, and according to Theodor Ziolkowski writers often did so by turning to Goethe.
 Artist Léon Delarbre sketched, besides other scenes of camp life, the Goethe Oak, under which he used to sit and write.
-One of the few prisoners who escaped from the camp, the Belgian Edmond Vandievoet, recounted his experiences in a book whose English title is "I escaped from a Nazi Death Camp" [Editions Jourdan, 2015].
+One of the few prisoners who escaped from the camp, the Belgian Edmond Vandievoet, recounted his experiences in his book "I escaped from a Nazi Death Camp" [Editions Jourdan, 2015].
 In his work Night, Elie Wiesel talks about his stay in Buchenwald, including his father's death.
 Jacques Lusseyran, a leader in the underground resistance to the German occupation of France, was eventually sent to Buchenwald after being arrested, and described his time there in his autobiography.
+Imre Kertész (1929–2016), a Hungarian Jewish author and Nobel laureate, was deported to Buchenwald as a 15-year-old boy in 1944.
+His semi-autobiographical novel Fatelessness (Sorstalanság), which draws directly from his experiences in Buchenwald and Auschwitz, earned him the Nobel Prize in Literature in 2002.